Joe Comerford: Career

-He has directed three feature films – Traveller (1981), written by Neil Jordan, Reefer and the Model (1988) and High Boot Benny (1993).
-All his films share a general concern for those on the margins of what was an increasingly-affluent Irish society.
+He has directed three feature films: Traveller (1981), written by Neil Jordan; Reefer and the Model (1988); and High Boot Benny (1993).
+All his films share a general concern for those on the margins of what was an increasingly affluent Irish society.

-His short Waterbag (1984) was funded by the arts council and Irish Film Board.
+His short Waterbag (1984) was funded by the Arts Council and the Irish Film Board.

-Comeford's films of the 1970s and 1980s featured dysfunctional familial settings, as analogous to Ireland's political and religious conditions at the time.
+Comerford's films of the 1970s and 1980s featured dysfunctional familial settings, analogous to Ireland's political and religious conditions at the time.
 His early films have been described as challenging to watch, as they often do not follow a linear narrative, but move forward as a series of vignettes.